-The Company aims to provide relevant and timely information to its shareholders and the broader investment community in accordance with its continuous disclosure obligations under the ASX Listing Rules.
+The Company aims to provide relevant and timely information to its security holders and the broader investment community in accordance with its continuous disclosure obligations under the listing rule 3.1.
 The Board has procedures in place to disclose any information concerning the Company that a reasonable person would expect to have a material effect on the price of the Company's securities.
 The Board has delegated the function of continuous disclosure to the Chairman and the Company Secretaries.

-The Chairman and the Company Secretaries assess the type of information that needs to be disclosed and ensure the Company's announcements are made in a timely manner, are factual, do not omit material information and are in compliance with the ASX Listing Rules.
+The Chairman and the Company Secretaries assess the type of information that needs to be disclosed and ensure the Company's announcements are made in a timely manner, are factual, do not omit material information and are in compliance with the listing rules.
 Information which is considered to be price sensitive is approved by the Chairman before its release.